Levviata/Levviatas-Optimization-Pack/README-curseforge.md

 and [Incompatibilities](https://github.com/Levviata/Levviatas-Optimization-Pack/blob/main/Documentation/INCOMPATIBILITIES.md).

 ## Other Mods / Useful Resources
-<sub>_Other useful mods that aren't essential and the resources/lists used to make this modpack._</sub>
+_Other useful mods that aren't essential and the resources/lists used to make this modpack._

 Please see [Other Mods and Useful Resources](https://github.com/Levviata/Levviatas-Optimization-Pack/blob/main/Documentation/RESOURCES.md).